 Where do we go?

 The campouts are usually held at either Eisenhower State Park or Tyler State Park.
-This fall's (2013) campout is scheduled for October 11-13 at Tyler State Park.
-We have 28 shelters reserved, and they're going fast!
-Cost of a shelter is $28 per night.
+This spring's (2014) campout is scheduled for April 25-27 at Eisenhower State Park.
+We have 34 shelters reserved, and they're going fast!
+Cost of a shelter is $26 per night.
+Members of other NTUUC (formerly NTAUUS) congregations are also invited to attend.

 What do I/we need to bring?